 I have always considered myself a night owl and loved to stay up working late - there were many nights that I was up until 11, 12, sometimes even 2 am just a-working away.
 I love what I do and can sit and work for long stretches without realizing I need to get up and move, so I literally have to set an alarm to tell myself to stop and close the computer and walk away.
 To be honest now, I look back at those days now and see how bad it was for my self care.
 It’s very easy to become a workaholic when you love what you do because it doesn’t feel like work.
 My life revolved around all the work things, had no semblance of a schedule, and didn’t feel a need for one.

 As a sidenote, I do want to add here - self care is a NEED, not a want.
 It’s something as entrepreneurs a lot of us do not do enough of.
-We’ll be talking about it more in the months ahead, because I see now, looking back, just how crazy this routine of mine was, and I definitely was not taking care of myself like I should.
-I don’t want this “trend” to continue, we need to all take better care of ourselves.
+Looking back, seeing just how crazy this routine of mine was, and I definitely was not taking care of myself like I should.
+I don’t want this “trend” to continue.
+We need to all take better care of ourselves.
+Period.

 I no longer had the long nights that I could work, because I was simply exhausted all the time.
 And by the time the evening did come, I was so tired that I found the work I was doing was not up to my own standards - nor did I need to be emailing clients at 11pm or midnight.
 I had to make a change if I was going to feel good about the work I was putting out into the world, didn't want my to-do list on my mind ALL day long, and I wanted to have time to spend with my family during the day and in the evenings - I didn’t want my business to run our life anymore, I wanted to run my life and have my business be a part of it.